xImAnton/DoorMute/README.md

 it with `-p 3456:3465` and `-v serverdata.json:serverdata.json` on your local server (pls not in the internet).

+You can program the ESP using Arduino IDE.
+Make sure to enter your WLAN credentials and server host and password (from `serverdata.json`) into the request url.

 The client can be build using pyinstaller:
 ```shell
 pyinstaller --noconfirm --onefile -w --paths "./venv/Lib/site-packages" --hidden-import "websockets.legacy" --hidden-import "websockets.legacy.client"  "./client.py"